CookiePLMonster/CookiePLMonster.github.io/_mods/gta-vc/silentpatch.md

 * Car generator counters now work properly for generators with fixed amount of spawns
 * Extras on bikes now behave correctly, following bike lean and not floating in air
 * Keyboard input latency decreased by one frame
-* Made the game select metric/imperial units basing on system locale settings.
-This can be overridden from the INI file
+* <i class="fas fa-cog"></i> Made the game select metric/imperial units basing on system locale settings
+* Fixed corona lines rendering on non-NVIDIA graphics cards
+* Corrected FBI Washington siren sound
+* <i class="fas fa-cog"></i> Fixed siren corona placements in Police, Firetruck, Ambulance, Enforcer, Vice Cheetah, FBI Washington
+* <i class="fas fa-cog"></i> Added siren corona to FBI Washington
+* <i class="fas fa-cog"></i> Fixed taxi light corona placement for Taxi
+* <i class="fas fa-cog"></i> Fixed police chopper's search light and red tail light placement
+* Fixed a glitch allowing lightless taxis to spawn in traffic
+* Allowed extra6 part to be picked when a random extra is to be picked
+* Made Drive-By use correct sounds based on what machine gun is used
 * Some props in Malibu Club, Ocean View Hotel and Pole Position Club have been restored; more environment shows outside when player is in interior too (just like on PS2)